 What drew you to work at the Chamber?
 The mission.
 Being a part of an organization that is an influence in the community where I live.
 After having worked for a consulting firm and through my roles at the Chamber, I’m able to help others achieve their business goals – what could be more rewarding?
 I’ve enjoyed working for the Chamber since 2007 because of the contacts I’ve made with our members, and being in an ongoing learning environment.

 What are some of your interests and hobbies?
 Wine…and now learning what’s brewing in the brewery industry!
-I am the proud owner of a Penn Yan and spend summers on Lake Sebago, Maine as well as at our vacation home on Long Beach Island, NJ.
-I’m happiest when in a secluded cabin in front of a fire, overlooking the mountains.
-I also enjoy hiking parts of the Appalachian Trail, snow skiing, and traveling….just about anywhere!
+I am the proud owner of a Colbalt boat and spend summers on Lake Sebago, Maine as well as at our vacation home on Long Beach Island, NJ.
+I’m happiest when on the water or in a secluded cabin in front of a fire, overlooking the mountains.
+I also enjoy traveling….just about anywhere!

 If you owned a business, what kind of business would it be?
-I actually own my own business.
 For 11 years, I worked in the field of undergraduate college admissions for different universities.
-I use that expertise to assist students and their families navigate the college search and application process to enhance their chances for admission.
+During my evenings, I enjoy using that time to assist students and their families navigate the college search and application process to enhance their chances for admission.

 What is one thing you wish you could tell every member?
 The Chamber is designed so there is something for everyone…no matter the type or size of your business or even your personal working style.
 Get involved!
 You’ll not only make key connections in the place where you do business but you’ll become more connected in your own community.